PG&E Corporation (PCG) Stock Price and Analyst Predictions

 RBC Capital Mkts gave a rating of “Outperform” to PCG, setting the target price at $14 in the report published on August 16th of the previous year.

-During the last 5 trading sessions, PCG fell by -2.02%, which changed the moving average for the period of 200-days by +25.32% in comparison to the 20-day moving average, which settled at $15.95.
-In addition, PG&E Corporation saw -4.43% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PCG rose by +1.93%, which changed the moving average for the period of 200-days by +44.26% in comparison to the 20-day moving average, which settled at $15.96.
+In addition, PG&E Corporation saw -2.58% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading